front-end-intermediate/session-1/readme.md

 We will use the [NY Times developer](https://developer.nytimes.com) API for getting a data using my key.

 The specific API endpoint for this is their [top stories endpoint](https://developer.nytimes.com/top_stories_v2.json).
-It let’s us request the top stories from a specific section of their publication.
+It lets us request the top stories from a specific section of their publication.

 Start by storing the API key and the element we want to manipulate in a variable: